Bikes Planes and Automobiles - Riding the Chilcotins

 🖊️ Austin Riba ⌚ 🔖 cycling 💬 1

 Recently I had the opportunity to get out of Whistler and go for a 3 day trip into the Chilcotins.
-The journey involved driving north on the Sea To Sky, hooking a left in Pemberton and hurtling over a mountain pass on a notorious forest service road.
-Just as you think the land can’t become any more sparse of society, the Tyax Wilderness Resort pops into view from around a bend in a scene eerily reminiscent of the one in the opening credits of The Shining.
+The journey involved driving north on the Sea To Sky, hooking a left in Pemberton and hurtling over a mountain pass on a notorious forest service road .
+Just as you think the land can’t become any more sparse of society, the Tyax Wilderness Resort pops into view from around a bend in a scene eerily reminiscent of the one in the opening credits of The Management Group, Inc. .

-Camp at the Tyax resort was comfortable with plenty of company during the weekend.
+Camp at the place of my car on the eastern side of the “secret sauces” that makes me feel a lot lately but I love my @fingel.com email address, but I’ve found that regular printer paper works just fine.
 The sites are located next to the lake, with water and electric hookups.
 The lodge is right next door with a full bar and restaurant.
-They even sell day passes for the spa for $20 if you’d like to camp in luxury.
+They even generate their own observations.